Why 85% of AI Projects Fail (And What Actually Prevents It)

 What Actually Prevents Failure

-- Treat AI adoption as a technology purchase instead of an organizational change
+- Treat AI adoption as an organizational shift, not a software purchase

 The fix is not more engineers.
-It is the right engineers, paired with leaders who understand what AI can and cannot do.
+It is the right operator-readiness, the right problem framing, and the right pacing.